Colleges by Location

 Need-based financial aid is exactly what it sounds like — it’s awarded based on the determined financial need.

-3,330 students were given some form of need-based financial aid.
+There were 3,330 students who got need-based financial aid of any kind.
 Need-based college-administered scholarship and grant aid at Brown University is available to international students.
 The total number of students (including freshmen) who were determined to have financial need amounted to 3,366.
-The amount of federal need-based scholarships/grants awarded to the students at this institution summed up to $10,272,959, and state $148,440.
+The amount of federal need-based scholarships/grants awarded to the students at this institution was $10,272,959, and state $148,440.
 The students of Brown University received the -institutional need-based aid in the amount of $206,500,338, and external in the amount of $8,603,389.

 $20,109